 - If there’s a Chase Offers deal for a statement credit on Starbucks spending, ideally use the Chase Sapphire Reserve® (review), which offers 3x points for dining spending (and that includes Starbucks)

 The Chase Offers program can save you money on purchases you’d make with select retailers anyway.
-Admittedly the program isn’t quite as robust as Amex Offers in terms of the number of deals available, though the program is also newer — hopefully it continues to expand for the better over time.
+Admittedly the program isn’t quite as robust as Amex Offers in terms of the number of deals available, though the program is constantly getting better, and in particular we’re seeing lots of great travel deals.

-I’ve used the Chase Offers program to save money on a Hyatt stay that I would have paid for with a Chase card anyway, so it was basically like free money.
+I’ve used the Chase Offers program to save money on travel purchases that I would have paid for with a Chase card anyway, so it was basically like free money.
 This is yet another perk that can add value for Chase cardmembers.